Updated: Oct 19

 How can we continue to promote body positivity in the LGBTQ community?
 How can we combat that pressure to that is constantly shed on the community as well?

 I try to shed as much light on this subject as possible through my social media channels.
 I will often remind people that I work extremely hard to look the way I do; and that I don’t always look this way!
-By being transparent about the level of discipline and amount of time and energy I devote to my fitness, I feel I am demystifying this notion that having a six pack is easy and normal!
+By being transparent about the level of discipline and the amount of time and energy I devote to my fitness, I feel I am demystifying this notion that having a six pack is easy and normal!
 It’s NOT normal to have a six-pack!

 What’s next for you Matthew?